Exercises for osteochondrosis of the cervical spine. Gymnastic exercises for the cervical spine

 Treatment of cervical osteochondrosis

-Gymnastics with cervical osteochondrosis
+Gymnastics for cervical osteochondrosis

 The complex includes exercises to relax the neck muscles and strengthen them.